 The 1oz Gold Queen’s beast Unicorn is the latest coin minted in the Royal Mint’s Queen’s Beast Collection.

-This is a brand-new bullion finish coin, issued by the Royal Mint.
+This is bullion finish coin, issued by the Royal Mint.
 Coins will be packaged loose for small quantities and may come in Royal Mint tubes of 10 for larger orders.

 The Unicorn of Scotland follows the Lion of England, The Griffin of Edward III and the Dragon of Wales.

 It is struck in 999.9 fine gold and is designed on both sides by Jody Clark, the Royal Mint coin designer.
 This in itself is unusual, with all other Royal Mint series featuring different designers for obverse and reverse.
 Like it’s Silver Unicorn version, this benefits the coin by having consistency in design.
 The Silver Queen’s Beasts coins are also remarkable as they represented the first 2oz silver coin to ever be produced in the UK.
 Coins are also minted in proof and platinum versions.

 The face value of this coin is £100 but any profits made from its sale are not liable to Capital Gains Tax as it is UK legal tender.

 Understanding the gold price per oz – a video from Physical Gold

 The Queen’s Beasts are a collection of 10 statues said to represent the genealogy of Queen Elizabeth II.